bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:17:32

-I think you guys are sort of like looking at this more from the core perspective.
+I think you guys are sort of looking at this more from the core perspective.
-I think there's a few things here.
+I think there are a few things here.
-One is, yes, I mean, Taproot, Schnorr and all the package, it's a little bit more complicated than your average industry person can sort of comprehend.
+One is, yes, I mean, Taproot, Schnorr, and all the package, it's a little bit more complicated than your average industry person can sort of comprehend.
 The actual technology there is not simple.
-But there was two years of people seriously having work groups and discussing and providing as much.
+But there were two years of people seriously having work groups and discussing and providing as much.
 Listen, we're really trying to not create contention for when this thing comes about.
-Like that was the sentiment, right?
+That was the sentiment.
-But I think the issue with activation is even people that don't want something get that thing.
+But I think the issue with activation is even people who don't want something get that thing.
-Right.
-And there is a certain feeling of like getting a new consensus on Bitcoin being shoved onto your node, which is literally what happens.
+And there is a certain feeling of getting a new consensus on Bitcoin being shoved onto your node, which is literally what happens.
-And I think it's a feature that these things are so horrible, right?
+And I think it's a feature that these things are so horrible.
-Like they create a lot more scrutiny on the people, on the package, on the method, on the medium.
+They create a lot more scrutiny on the people, on the package, on the method, on the medium.
-And that, like, even though it will definitely make people retire early, it will definitely make sure that, you know, some people need a long break.
+And that, like, even though it will definitely make people retire early, it will definitely make sure that you know, some people need a long break.
 As horrible as it is, it's necessary.
-Like it's something that in my view needs to be that way so that we discourage any kind of like a bad actor from trying to participate in that unless they're fully vested.
+It's something that in my view needs to be that way so that we discourage any kind of like a bad actor from trying to participate in that unless they're fully vested.

 Sjors Provoost: 01:19:04